sean0x42/kdf-legacy/content/elements.md

 }
 ```

-Bullets may also optional have a prefix and suffix, which can contain any string.
+Bullets may also optional have a `"prefix"` and `"suffix"`, which can contain any string.

 ### Numbering Variants